 Last night, the Jersey City Cannabis Control Board (CCB) approved its first cultivator, one dispensary, and carried three applications.

-Voox Farms., Inc., a cultivator, at 80 Harrison Street, was reviewed.
-They were tabled at the last meeting due to security review issues.
+Voox Farms Inc., a cultivator, at 80 Harrison Street, was reviewed.
+They were tabled at the last meeting due to security issues.

 Vice Chair Jose Cantarero said their security plan was approved by the Jersey City Police Department (JCPD), which now reviews them.

-The Board did not have any other concerns after reviewing them previously.
+The Board didn’t have other concerns after reviewing them previously.
 Thus, the CCB approved them 3-0, with CCB Chair Brittani Bunney and Commissioner Courtney Sloane absent.